p4r4n0y1ng/pyfmg/README.md

 **FMGResponseNotFormedCorrect** will be raised when response received back from the FMG instance does not have a *result*, *status*, or *code* attribute.
 FMG responses without these attributes are ill-formed and will raise this error.
 The only exception to this is the response from a valid *login()* call.
 This exception is suppressed for this, and a valid response is crafted for login to ensure a stable, standard, and constant response back from the module.

 **FMGConnectionError** and **FMGConnectTimeout** are raised when a *requests.exception.ConnectionError* or *requests.exceptions.ConnectTimeout* exception is caught.
 This ensures calling code does not need to import/depend on the requests module to handle requests connection exceptions. *FMGConnectionError* will most likely be thrown at *login()* and are likely due to an incorrect hostname, or IP Address of the FMG appliance.

+**FMGRequestNotFormedCorrect** will be raised when a request for free form capability is issued and the request format is not correct.
+Specifically a *data* keyword is required to be passed in and the value must be a dictionary.
+See the ```free_form()``` method explanation below

 Exceptions are allowed to propogate up to the caller and are only caught in certain cases where they will be needed in case verbose mode is asked for and the caller wants a print out of the exception.
 After the print is accomplished that same exception will be raised and propogated so it can be either caught and handled by the caller or used as a debug tool.